30,756 Views

 Standard AML/CTF compliance by businesses does not reveal threats associated with “high-risk individuals and entities”.
 Therefore, there is a need to conduct separate checks against PEPs and Sanctions Lists to protect you and your firm from exposure to the menace of financial crimes.

-NameScan – facilitating the AML service of Sanctions Screening
+NameScan facilitates the AML service of Sanctions Screening

 NameScan is an innovative SaaS (Software as a Service) that offers sanctions screenings for Watch List filtering and PEP screening.
-It provides real-time access to state-of-the-art world databases, on an easy pay-as-you-go model.
-The NameScan service is ideal for small and medium businesses, compliance “reporting” professionals and organisations; who want to do away with high overheads of ongoing compliance or onboarding compliance.
+It provides real-time access to state-of-the-art databases on an easy pay-as-you-go model.
+The NameScan service is ideal for small and medium businesses, compliance “reporting” professionals and organisations; that want to do away with high overheads of ongoing compliance or onboarding compliance.

 Subscribe to our blog for updates and more